hal2718/GetAndCleanData/README.md

 In order to run the script you must first download and unzip the above file.
 This produces a two tier directory structure containing a discussion of theory, varaible labels, and measurement data.
 These are described below in Section 2 below.
-*(IMPORTANT) Running the script will require that the local directory pointer be set to the local working directory*
+*(IMPORTANT) Running the script will require that the local directory pointer be set to the local working directory* Once the working directory is properly set execute the run_analysis.R script.
+It requires no additional inputs and will run to produce two files, the cleandata1.txt and cleandata2.txt which are the required output for this project.

 # *Section I Introduction*